US State of Oregon Establishes Initial List of High Priority Chemicals of Concern

 The scope also includes all components in these children’s products.
 Reporting is required if the HPCC is

-- Intentionally added and exceeds the practical quantitation limit (PQL) or
+- Intentionally added and is equal to or greater than the practical quantitation limit (PQL) or

 The initial list of HPCCs in Oregon contains 66 chemicals and these are identical to the list of 66 Chemicals of High Concern to Children (CHCCs) in Washington (WAC 173-334-130) and Vermont’s list of 66 CHCCs 18 V.S.A Chapter 38A § 1773) .
 It is important to note that the presence of a HPCC in a children’s product does not mean that there is a violation of existing laws or safety standards.